 You can use it to assess yourself, compare yourself to your peers/competitors and also use it to find career growth opportunities.
 Check out SWOT Analysis: What, Why and How for a detailed overview.

 Now you know how to do it, it’s time to create your own personal SWOT analysis diagram.
 If you prefer to create it online ( so you can access it anytime, anywhere ) just click on the following blank SWOT template.
 It will open in a new window inside our diagram editor.

-If you prefer to print it out and then do the analysis you can download it as a ready to print PDF as well.
+If you prefer to print it out and then do the analysis you can download it as a ready-to-print PDF as well.

 It is a self-assessment, so anytime is a good time.
-But there are few specific instances where it can really benefit you.
+But there are a few specific instances where it can really benefit you.